oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 This time the request worked as the business logic in the StorefrontResource class is using the same MinimumChange instance as the Configuration resource.

-Of course there are lots of situations where you'd want to use dependency injection like this which are different situations, for example you may just not want to have to deal with constructors !
+Of course there are lots of situations where you'd want to use dependency injection like this which are different situations, for example you may just not want to have to deal with constructors!

 ### Constructors and Injecting properties from configuration